MileHacker Logo

 Walking Routes

-• The Canakkale city center, specifically the Kordon (waterfront promenade), is very pedestrian-friendly.
+• The Canakkale city center, especially the Kordon (waterfront promenade), is very pedestrian-friendly.

-• Walking is the best way to explore central attractions like the A Tower with a clock, Naval Museum, and Trojan Horse replica.
+• Walking is the best way to explore central attractions like the Clock Tower, Naval Museum, and Trojan Horse replica.

 • Many shops, cafes, and restaurants are within easy walking distance.